Professional Development Program

 Each module of the course will involve a short overview, a set of problems (including relevant GSP sketches and technology resources), and a set of discussion questions.
 The primary mode of instruction will be collaborative problem solving, including developing initial thoughts/responses to particular technology-enhanced mathematical tasks, discussing them with colleagues, and revising your work based on your conversations and collaboration.
 The course will emphasize active participation in the learning and teaching process and will not involve significant amounts of passive learning through lectures or demonstrations.

-Download the syllabus (PDF)
+Download the Course Outline (PDF)

 Who: Open to all teachers and tutors interested in exploring calculus topics.
 Historically, we have had middle school teachers through AP calculus teachers taking the course together.